 - If you two do decide to break up, once it’s done DO NOT pester her with texts, phone calls, emails, Facebook posts, or any form of contact even if you have decided to stay friends.
 That sends a very mixed message.
 Give yourselves a little breathing room.
 Your relationship won’t rearrange itself in the blink of an eye.
 You’ll be charting new territory.
 No need to rush in.

 Breaking up isn’t easy even when you are certain it’s in everyone’s best interest.
 It’s definitely one of those times when a little Golden Rule goes a long way.
 In order to act with as much integrity and gentleness as possible, start by being certain of what YOU really want.
-And keep in kind one possibility is that things have become stale and you would still want to be with her if that stalemate could be broken.
-Where you decide to release or rekindle, focus on being calm patient, kind, gentle, and honorable.
+And keep in mind that one possibility is that things have become stale and you would still want to be with her if that stalemate could be broken.
+Whether you decide to release or rekindle, focus on being calm patient, kind, gentle, and honorable.
 That way, you won’t end up regretting your own behavior.